JohnKaul/jcreate/readme.md

 * emby - A template which is slimmed down and packages are installed via the host system.

+* git - A template which setups up a headless git server.
+The readme for this example gives alternate/optional helper scripts.

 ## INSTALL INSTRUCTIONS

 ```bash